stuvusIT/handtuchsystem/README.md

 ### Scripts
 #### bin/deploy.sh
-The `bin/deploy.sh` script can be used to deploy the Engelsystem.
+The `bin/deploy.sh` script can be used to deploy the Handtuchsystem.
 It uses rsync to deploy the application to a server over ssh.

 For usage see `./bin/deploy.sh -h`

 #### bin/migrate
-The `bin/migrate` script can be used to import and update the database of the Engelsystem.
+The `bin/migrate` script can be used to import and update the database of the Handtuchsystem.

 For more information on how to use it call `./bin/migrate help`